Protocol Overview

 We assume that a Personal Data Server may fail at any time, either by going offline in its entirety, or by ceasing service for specific users.
 The goal of the AT Protocol is to ensure that a user can migrate their account to a new PDS without the server's involvement.

-User data is stored in signed data repositories and verified by DIDs.
-Signed data repositories are like Git repos but for database records, and DIDs are essentially registries of user certificates, similar in some ways to the TLS certificate system.
-They are expected to be secure, reliable, and independent of the user's PDS.
+User data is stored in signed data repositories and authenticated by DIDs.
+Signed data repositories are like Git repos but for database records, and DIDs provide a directory of cryptographic keys, similar in some ways to the TLS certificate system.
+Identities are expected to be secure, reliable, and independent of the user's PDS.

-Each DID document publishes two public keys: a signing key and a recovery key.
+Most DID documents publish two types public keys: a signing key and rotation keys.

-The signing key is entrusted to the PDS so that it can manage the user's data, but the recovery key is saved by the user, e.g. as a paper key.
+The signing key is entrusted to the PDS so that it can manage the user's data, but rotation keys can be controlled by the user, e.g. as a paper key.
 This makes it possible for the user to update their account to a new PDS without the original host's help.

-A backup of the user’s data will be persistently synced to their client as a backup (contingent on the disk space available).
-Should a PDS disappear without notice, the user should be able to migrate to a new provider by updating their DID Document and uploading the backup.
+A backup of the user’s data could be persistently synced to a user's own device as a backup (contingent on the disk space available), or mirrored by a third-party service.
+In the event their PDS disappears without notice, the user should be able to migrate to a new provider by updating their DID Document and uploading their data backup.

 Speech, reach, and moderation